-After delays to secure funding and reach agreement, the renovations were compeleted in 2004.
+After delays to secure funding and reaching an agreement, the renovations were completed in 2004.
 The building structure was not changed except for a press extension, but there have been a number of internal and landscape changes.
 However, the building was updated to meet the strictest environmental standards, reusing light, power and heat throughout the building.

 The façade was replaced with a curtain wall with mobile glass screens that adapt to weather conditions and reduce glare while still allowing light in.
 They also act as a sound barrier, reducing noise from the rue de la Loi.
 A Contra Vision® Printed Interlayer™ was laminated between 20,000 m2 glass used in the motorized louvres.
 This consisted of a pattern of dots which are white on the outside but appear black when viewed from inside.
 The white helps to reflect solar energy on the outside and provide window privacy.
 From the inside the black dots absorb rather than reflect light and allow an excellent view outside.

 The one-way glass louvres are controlled by a computer and weather station on the roof of the building, which orients the louvres according to the degree and direction of the sunlight.
 It blocks over 50% of solar heat gain compared with a similar building and continues to provide an enhanced working environment for the staff and visitors inside.